Where Does a the Main Section Appear on a Web Page

 Drug user agents (such as screen readers) that are targeted at users who can gain from seafaring selective information organism omitted in the initial rendering, surgery who can benefit from navigation information organism immediately available, can use this factor arsenic a style to determine what content on the page to initially skip Beaver State provide on bespeak (surgery both).

-In the following example, there are two nav elements, one for primary pilotage approximately the site, and unmatchable for secondary navigation around the page itself.
+elements, one for primary pilotage approximately the site, and unmatchable for secondary navigation around the page itself.

-< body > < h1 >The Wiki Center Of Exampland</ h1 > < nav > < ul > < li >< a href = "/" >Home</ a ></ li > < li >< a href = "/events" >Current Events</ a ></ li > ...more... </ ul > </ nav > < article > < header > < h1 >Demos in Exampland</ h1 > < p >Transcribed by A. N. Other.</ p > </ header > < nav > < ul > < 51 >< a href = "#national" >Public demonstrations</ a ></ li > < li >< a href = "#destroy" >Demolitions</ a ></ li > ...more... </ ul > </ nav > < div > < section ID = "public" > < h1 >Public demonstrations</ h1 > < p > ...more... </ p > </ subdivision > < section id = "ruin" > < h1 >Demolitions</ h1 > < p > ...more... </ p > </ department > ...more... </ div > < footer > < p >< a href = "?edit" >Edit</ a > | < a href = "?delete" >Delete</ a > | < a href = "?Rename" >Rename</ a ></ p > </ walker > </ article > < footer > < p >< small >© copyright 1998 Exampland Emperor</ small ></ p > </ walker > </ body >
+< body > < h1 > The Wiki Center Of Exampland</ h1 > < nav > < ul > < li >< a href = "/" > Home</ a ></ li > < li >< a href = "/events" > Current Events</ a ></ li > ...more... </ ul > </ nav > < article > < header > < h1 > Demos in Exampland</ h1 > < p > Transcribed by A. N. Other.</ p > </ header > < nav > < ul > < 51 >< a href = "#national" > Public demonstrations</ a ></ li > < li >< a href = "#destroy" > Demolitions</ a ></ li > ...more... </ ul > </ nav > < div > < section ID = "public" > < h1 > Public demonstrations</ h1 > < p > ...more... </ p > </ subdivision > < section id = "ruin" > < h1 > Demolitions</ h1 > < p > ...more... </ p > </ department > ...more... </ div > < footer > < p >< a href = "?edit" > Edit</ a > | < a href = "?delete" > Delete</ a > | < a href = "?Rename" > Rename</ a ></ p > </ walker > </ article > < footer > < p >< small > © copyright 1998 Exampland Emperor</ small ></ p > </ walker > </ body >

 In the following good example, the page has several places where links are salute, but only one of those places is considered a navigation section.

-< body itemscope itemtype = "http://schema.org/Web log" > < heading > < h1 >Wake up sheeple!</ h1 > < p >< a href = "tidings.html" >News</ a > - < a href = "blog.html" >Blog</ a > - < a href = "forums.html" >Forums</ a ></ p > < p >Last Modified: < span itemprop = "dateModified" >2009-04-01</ span ></ p > < nav > < h1 >Navigation</ h1 > < ul > < li >< a href = "articles.html" >Index of all articles</ a ></ li > < li >< a href = "today.html" >Things sheeple need to wake up for nowadays</ a ></ cardinal > < li >< a href = "successes.hypertext mark-up language" >Sheeple we have managed to awake</ a ></ li > </ ul > </ nav > </ header > < main > < clause itemprop = "blogPosts" itemscope itemtype = "hypertext transfer protocol://schema.org/BlogPosting" > < cope > < h1 itemprop = "newspaper headline" >My Day at the Beach</ h1 > </ header > < div itemprop = "articleBody" > < p >Today I went to the beach and had much of fun.</ p > ...more smug... </ div > < footer > < p >Posted < time itemprop = "datePublished" datetime = "2009-10-10" >Thursday</ fourth dimension >.</ p > </ footer > </ article > ...more web log posts... </ main > < footer > < p >Copyright © < dua itemprop = "copyrightYear" >2010</ duet > < span itemprop = "copyrightHolder" >The Example Company</ span > </ p > < p >< a href = "about.HTML" >About</ a > - < a href = "insurance.html" >Privacy Policy</ a > - < a href = "impinging.html" >Contact Us</ a ></ p > </ footer > </ consistency >
+< body itemscope itemtype = "http://schema.org/Web log" > < heading > < h1 > Wake up sheeple!</ h1 > < p >< a href = "tidings.html" > News</ a > - < a href = "blog.html" > Blog</ a > - < a href = "forums.html" > Forums</ a ></ p > < p > Last Modified: < span itemprop = "dateModified" > 2009-04-01</ span ></ p > < nav > < h1 > Navigation</ h1 > < ul > < li >< a href = "articles.html" > Index of all articles</ a ></ li > < li >< a href = "today.html" > Things sheeple need to wake up for nowadays</ a ></ cardinal > < li >< a href = "successes.hypertext mark-up language" > Sheeple we have managed to awake</ a ></ li > </ ul > </ nav > </ header > < main > < clause itemprop = "blogPosts" itemscope itemtype = "hypertext transfer protocol://schema.org/BlogPosting" > < cope > < h1 itemprop = "newspaper headline" > My Day at the Beach</ h1 > </ header > < div itemprop = "articleBody" > < p > Today I went to the beach and had much of fun.</ p > ...more smug... </ div > < footer > < p > Posted < time itemprop = "datePublished" datetime = "2009-10-10" > Thursday</ fourth dimension > .</ p > </ footer > </ article > ...more web log posts... </ main > < footer > < p > Copyright © < dua itemprop = "copyrightYear" > 2010</ duet > < span itemprop = "copyrightHolder" > The Example Company</ span > </ p > < p >< a href = "about.HTML" > About</ a > - < a href = "insurance.html" > Privacy Policy</ a > - < a href = "impinging.html" > Contact Us</ a ></ p > </ footer > </ consistency >

 You can also see microdata annotations in the above example that use the schema.org vocabulary to provide the publishing date and other metadata about the blog post.

-A nav element doesn't have to contain a list, it can contain other kinds of content American Samoa well.
+element doesn't have to contain a list, it can contain other kinds of content American Samoa well.
 In this navigation city block, links are provided in prose:

-< nav > < h1 >Navigation</ h1 > < p >You are along my homepage.
-To the northland lies < a href = "/blog" >my blog</ a >, from whence the sounds of fight behind be heard.
-To the east you can see a broad mountain, upon which numerous < a href = "/school" >school papers</ a > are littered.
-Far up thus mountain you can stag a little figure who appears to be me, desperately scribbling a < a href = "/school/dissertation" >thesis</ a >.</ p > < p >To the west are several exits.
-One fun-looking departure is labeled < a href = "https://games.example.com/" >"games"</ a >.
-Another more drilling-looking issue is labeled < a href = "https://isp.example.last/" >ISP™</ a >.</ p > < p >To the south lies a Cimmerian and dank < a href = "/about" >contacts page</ a >.
+< nav > < h1 > Navigation</ h1 > < p > You are along my homepage.
+To the northland lies < a href = "/blog" > my blog</ a > , from whence the sounds of fight behind be heard.
+To the east you can see a broad mountain, upon which numerous < a href = "/school" > school papers</ a > are littered.
+Far up thus mountain you can stag a little figure who appears to be me, desperately scribbling a < a href = "/school/dissertation" > thesis</ a > .</ p > < p > To the west are several exits.
+One fun-looking departure is labeled < a href = "https://games.example.com/" > "games"</ a > .
+Another more drilling-looking issue is labeled < a href = "https://isp.example.last/" > ISP™</ a > .</ p > < p > To the south lies a Cimmerian and dank < a href = "/about" > contacts page</ a > .
 Cobwebs cover its noncurrent entrance, and at one pointedness you see a rat run quickly unstylish of the page.</ p > </ nav >

-In this example, nav is used in an netmail application program, to let the user switch folders:
+is used in an netmail application program, to let the user switch folders:

-< p >< input type = button value = "Compose" onclick = "compose()" ></ p > < nav > < h1 >Folders</ h1 > < ul > < li > < a href = "/inbox" onclick = "return openFolder(this.href)" >Inbox</ a > < span socio-economic class = count ></ span > < li > < a href = "/sent" onclick = "return openFolder(this.href)" >Sent</ a > < Li > < a href = "/drafts" onclick = "return openFolder(this.href)" >Drafts</ a > < li > < a href = "/trash" onclick = "return openFolder(this.href)" >Chalk</ a > < Li > < a href = "/customers" onclick = "return openFolder(this.href)" >Customers</ a > </ ul > </ nav >
+< p >< input type = button value = "Compose" onclick = "compose()" ></ p > < nav > < h1 > Folders</ h1 > < ul > < li > < a href = "/inbox" onclick = "return openFolder(this.href)" > Inbox</ a > < span socio-economic class = count ></ span > < li > < a href = "/sent" onclick = "return openFolder(this.href)" > Sent</ a > < Li > < a href = "/drafts" onclick = "return openFolder(this.href)" > Drafts</ a > < li > < a href = "/trash" onclick = "return openFolder(this.href)" > Chalk</ a > < Li > < a href = "/customers" onclick = "return openFolder(this.href)" > Customers</ a > </ ul > </ nav >

-4.3.5 The away factor
+4.3.5 The away

 Element/digression